Indulge in a low-carb keto version of the Starbucks caramel apple spice hot drink. Make it at home and save money and carbs!

 Since this drink is packed full of delicious spice we all love during the fall season, I highly recommend enjoying this drink alongside a slice of low carb pumpkin pie or a gluten-free spiced zucchini muffin!

 Definitely save this recipe for those chilly autumn mornings when you feel like having a Starbucks treat right in your own home.
+For more apple cinnamon flavor, pair it with a slice of keto apple bread or keto apple crisp.

 Other Recipes To Try